MIT-Emerging-Talent/ET6-CDSP-group-23-repo/README.md

 Welcome to **Data Strikers** , a collaborative research initiative that explores football through the lens of data science.
-Our mission is to build reproducible, insight‑rich projects that illuminate how the beautiful game really works—from the factors behind an individual’s scoring prowess to the subtle dynamics of match officiating and injury risk.
-This repository collects our code, data workflows, and findings so that students, practitioners, and fans can learn from—and build upon—our work.
+Our mission is to build reproducible, insight‑rich projects that illuminate how this beautiful game really works, from the factors behind an individual’s scoring prowess to the subtle dynamics of match officiating and injury risk.
+This repository collects our code, data workflows, and findings so that students, practitioners, and fans can learn from, and build upon, our work.

 ---